 The most common way meetings turn unproductive is multitasking – 92% of meeting attendees confess to multitasking during meetings, 41% of them admitting to doing it “all the time.”
 49% of attendees admitted to doing other, unrelated tasks.
 I hate to be the bearer of bad news but multi-tasking is a myth.
 People have become very skilled at switching between tasks quickly, but no person is capable of doing multiple tasks at the same time.
 That means half of your teams aren’t paying attention because they are incapable of doing so while working on other things.

 Being able to move through your meeting agendas quickly and seamlessly helps to keep everyone engaged and ensures costly meeting time isn’t being wasted.
-Construction manpower planning meetings have always been a struggle since, for the most part, attendees have to wait for information to be updated in spreadsheets or on whiteboards before moving on.
+Construction workforce planning meetings have always been a struggle since, for the most part, attendees have to wait for information to be updated in spreadsheets or on whiteboards before moving on.

-The Bridgit team has created features to complement the Project Gantt and help streamline your construction manpower planning meetings.
+The Bridgit team has created features to complement the Project Gantt and help streamline your construction workforce planning meetings.
 Less time spent navigating Bridgit Bench allows you to keep a high level of focus in your meetings.

 There’s a lot to cover here, so let’s get right to it.